Not All Lenses Are Created As Equals. Let's Look At What Makes A Camer Lens Expensive

 What Makes a Camera Lens Expensive – Top Takeaways

-expensive lens hoping you'll just “get great photographs” from it, like a given.
+- Don't choose an expensive lens hoping you'll just “get great photographs” from it, like a given.
 Yes, the optics are of superior and modern quality; often the aperture is wider, with better blades and the image stabilization is a more advanced technology but it's YOU behind the camera.
-Make sure you

-understand the glossary section here for when you're going into as shop or asking in forums or reading articles.
-Further Resources
+- Make sure you understand the glossary section here for when you're going into as shop or asking in forums or reading articles.

 Want to know some awesome Landscape Techniques?